istio/tools/perf/benchmark/configs/istio/ext-authz/README.md

 ./run.sh
 ```

-The command will setup ext-authz and start running tests.

 ## Results

 We draw 4 graphs: p50, p90, p99, and p999. p90 is the 90th percentile; and it means 90% of the observed requests have latency smaller or equal to the value.
 So on and so forth.
 The y-axis is the latency, in milliseconds; and the x-axis is the number of concurrent connections.
 We analysis 3 different loads: small (qps=100, conn=8), medium (qps=500, conn=32), and large (qps=1000, conn=64) loads.